rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl get ingresses
 ```

-- Now open a browser window and try to access each of the URLs shown below:
+- Now open a browser window and try to access each of the URLs shown below.
+Please remember to use the correct `UserID` instead of `user1` in the URLs that follow.

 ```
 - (1) http://nginx.user1.pks4u.com/fact/15